The isospectrality of asymptotic quasinormal modes of large Gauss-Bonnet d-dimensional black holes: Quasinormal modes, the asymptotic limit and the monodromy method

 where

 In the expression above, we defined functions

-The subscript $a$ reflects the dependence of $\xi_a$ on the kind of perturbation/potential that one is considering, a dependence which is explicit through $(\xi_a)_3$ but, from (\ref{potentialz0}), also implicit in $\psi_0$.
+The subscript $a$ reflects the dependence of $\xi_a$ on the kind of potential that one is considering (gravitational perturbation or scalar field), a dependence which is explicit through $(\xi_a)_3$ but, from (\ref{potentialz0}), also implicit in $\psi_0$.

-\subsubsection{Behavior close to the origin}
+\subsection{Behavior close to the origin}

 In the sequence, namely for the differential equations (\ref{potentialz0}), (\ref{potentialz1}) and the functions $(\xi_a)_3$ in (\ref{xi3}), we will need the asymptotic behavior near the origin of the complex $r$-plane of $\xi_1, \xi_2$ and each of the effective potentials.
-We will also need to rewrite all these asymptotic expansions with respect to the tortoise coordinate $z$ of $d$-dimensional Tangherlini black hole.
-When defining $z$ in (\ref{tort2}), we chose the integration constant such that
+We will also need to rewrite all these asymptotic expansions with respect to the tortoise coordinate $z$ of $d$-dimensional Tangherlini black hole defined in (\ref{tort2}).
+This coordinate is given by the $\lambda'=0$ limit of (\ref{xint}), which can be rewritten in the form

 where